 Bio

-My name is Shannon Proksch, and I am a PhD student in Cognitive & Information Sciences at the University of California, Merced.
-I work in the Sensorimotor Neuroscience lab with advisor Ramesh Balasubramaniam.
-My general research interests include examining the neural dynamics of music cognition—from lower level-beat processing to higher-level coordination and social interaction.
-I am funded on a National Science Foundation Research Traineeship, and have authored several papers on music cognition/neuroscience and social neuroscience.
+I completed my PhD Cognitive & Information Sciences at the University of California, Merced, working in the Sensorimotor Neuroscience lab with advisor Ramesh Balasubramaniam.
+During this time, I received funding from a National Science Foundation Research Traineeship, and authored several papers on music cognition/neuroscience and social neuroscience.

 In addition to my cognitive neuroscience work, I also sometimes put on my musician hat.
 I have classical training on the oboe and English horn, and have performed in musical theater orchestras on flute, clarinet, & saxophone.
 My interdisciplinary background spans music theory, philosophy, language and cognition.
 I graduated in 2015 from Texas A&M University-Corpus Christi with a B.A. in Music and a certificate in Teaching English to Speakers of Other Languages (TESOL).
 I've made use of my experience and training by teaching content-based English classes in music and primary education in Weifang, China before going on to receive an MSc in Philosophy of Mind, Language, and Embodied Cognition with the University of Edinburgh, Scotland in 2017 (teaching English online along the way!).
-When not in the lab, teaching English, or working as a teaching assistant for CogSci classes at UC Merced, I enjoy making music, shooting archery with my partner, Byron Pillow, and hanging out with my dog, Thor.

 Cognitive Science @ UC Merced

-Sensorimotor Neuroscience Lab
+Sensorimotor Neuroscience Lab @ UC Merced

 NRT Intelligent Adaptive Systems